11 Easy Ways to Beat plastic pollution

 Pack reusable water bottles for you and the kids when out and about so that you never go thirsty.
 If you’re a fan of takeaway coffees, It’s no shame to bring a reusable coffee cup with you so that you enjoy your beverage completely guilt-free.
 We never consider the tremendous resources involved in extracting, bottling, packaging, shipping a plastic bottle.
 And many brands of bottled water are simply filtered tap water.
 Get a reusable stainless steel bottle with no plastic on the cap at all or stainless steel travel mug, fill it up with tap water before leaving the house, and refill it wherever you happen to be.
 I don’t recommend reusable plastic bottles.

-Invest in reusable water bottles.
+Invest in reusable water bottles if you are keen to beat plastic pollution.
 My kids know that I hate buying water.
 I ensure I keep water bottles everywhere at our place – in the car, on tables, in schoolbags.
 It’s an eco-friendly as well as a planet-friendly option to carry your own reusable water bottle that you refill with tap water at home, work, the gym, or even from a local cafe or restaurant.
 If possible get a stainless steel bottle, but for now even a plastic reusable water bottle will help address the waste issues caused by the millions of single-use plastic water bottles.
 Single-use bottles are discarded every day worldwide – of which only a fraction is recycled, and we simply don’t have the facilities to effectively get rid of the rest.

 Make it a habit of requesting “no lid and no straw”